|5 Dutch-Indos were on the 2010 World Cup team

 RW: Jeffrey Talan

-For domestic football, Bart Latuheru played for Excelsior, Vitesse, AZ and N.E.C. in Holland.
+For domestic club football, Bart Latuheru played for Excelsior, Vitesse, AZ and N.E.C. in the Netherlands.
 The prime of his career was spent with Excelsior and Vitesse.
-In 1989, he played a friendly game against Brazil for Holland.
+In 1989, he played a friendly game against Brazil for the Netherlands.
 It was only cap.
 He is of Moluccan heritage.
 He was born in Capelle aan den IJssel.

 LW: Simon Tahamata